zigtools/zls/README.md

 ### Configuration Options

+You can configure zls by editing your `zls.json` configuration file.
+Running `zls --show-config-path` will a path to an already existing `zls.json` or a path to the local configuration folder instead.

-You can configure zls by running `zls --config` or manually creating your own `zls.json` configuration file. zls will look for a zls.json configuration file in multiple locations with the following priority:
+zls will look for a `zls.json` configuration file in multiple locations with the following priority:
 - In the local configuration folder of your OS (as provided by [known-folders](https://github.com/ziglibs/known-folders/blob/master/RESOURCES.md#folder-list))
 - In the global configuration folder of your OS (as provided by [known-folders](https://github.com/ziglibs/known-folders/blob/master/RESOURCES.md#folder-list))